How to Prepare a Dog for a Long Car Ride

 Meal timing plays a major role in preventing travel-related nausea.

-This allows partial digestion without leaving the stomach completely full.
+This allows partial digestion without overloading the stomach.

 How Often Should You Stop on a Long Road Trip with a Dog?

-But temperament and conditioning matter more than the clock.
+But your dog matters more than the clock.

 Watch for: